Greyshaws/ClipShield/README.md

 ## 👩🏽‍💻 About the Creator

 Hi 🙋🏽‍♀️.
-I'm [Gracious Igwe](https://www.linkedin.com/in/gracious-igwe-105a63b8/), a blockchain security analyst passionate about protecting users in the web3 space.
+I'm [Gracious](https://www.linkedin.com/in/gracious-igwe-105a63b8/), a blockchain security analyst passionate about protecting users in the web3 space.
 ClipShield is built with love ❤️ (and frustration over address poisoning scams 😤).

 ---